sph-mn/sph-db/other/documentation/internals.md

   * field-data ... node-id -> null

 # nodes
-* all nodes are stored in one btree
+* all nodes are stored in one lmdb database
 * ids include type information
   * to cluster nodes by type because nodes are stored sorted by id
-  * to filter relation targets by type cheaply
+  * to filter lists of relation target node ids by type cheaply
   * node-id: type-id element-id
   * zero is the null identifier. use case: unspecified relation labels, sources or targets
 * sequences